-Fife Born, Les Millie started ice skating at just 5 years old, moving into hockey a short time later and then progressing from playing “house league hockey” to becoming a regular member of the Fife junior development team, the Kirkcaldy Kestrels.
+Fife Born, Les Millie started ice skating at just 5 years old, moving into hockey a short time later.
+Progressing from playing “house league hockey” he became a regular member of the Fife junior development team, the Kirkcaldy Kestrels.

-At just 14 years old, Les was deemed good enough to be called up to the senior Fife Flyers ice hockey team by coach Jack Dryburgh, for an away game against the then formidable Dundee Rockets for a Grampian Cup game.
+At just 14 years old, Les was deemed good enough to be called up to the senior Fife Flyers team.
+It was an away game against the then formidable Dundee Rockets for a Grampian Cup game.

 The following season, 1988 – 89, Les became a regular for the Fife Flyers, playing a total of 35 games and scoring 10 times.